 Dining Room: Breakfast, lunch, and dinner are served in the seminary dining room from Monday through Saturday.
-Brunch and dinner are served on Sundays.
-The evening meal is a significant time in the seminary schedule.
-The conversation and interaction which occurs at table encourages community building among the seminarians.
-For this reason presence at the evening meal is highly emphasized.
+Breakfast and dinner are served on Sundays.
+The conversation and interaction which occurs at table encourages fraternity among the seminarians, and regular attendance is highly emphasized for this reason.

 Parking: Kenrick provides parking space for student cars, but accepts neither legal nor financial responsibility for cars parked on its premises, nor for the contents of these cars.
 Students who park in areas other than those assigned are subject to fines.

 Recreation areas: Kenrick has an outdoor fenced court for basketball/tennis/volleyball, an indoor basketball court, handball/racquetball courts, and an outdoor swimming pool.
 Two sports fields are also available.